Seat and Back Cushions in Sofas and Chairs

 Ask your parents or grandparents about these.
 While these cushions were originally made in combination with horse hair and/or cotton layers, they have attained a top choice status today with many consumers.

 The idea is to use fabric-encased small springs molded into the center layer of a high resiliency foam cushion.
 The encased springs are small and set in deep where protrusion is unlikely even after many years.
 This results in a substantial product that has outstanding durability (springs enhance the longevity of foam) and enough weight to increase the cushion’s ability to stay in place in the sofa or chair.
+These cushions are also topped with either Dacron or Down for added softness.

 They are unique and draw the most enthusiasm in our store.
 Lift one up and you will feel the mass – they’re heavy, in a good way.
 Think of them like a miniature exquisitely crafted mattress.